Sigmmma/c20/EDITORS.md

 * If a topic is only really related to another topic, ensure it is either a child page (a subdirectory) or under heading of that parent topic instead.
 * If a topic is growing too large, consider splitting it up and taking its large sections to a child page (a subdirectory).
 * Child pages expand upon the topic of a parent.
+* Changing page URLs means breaking bookmarks or links to c20 pages from outside.
+Only do it as a last resort.

 ### Markdown tips
 * Ordered and unordered list items should not have empty lines between them, or else it will not be considered a proper list by the parser.